The Green Hydrogen

 A bit more about hydrogen

 H2 and H20: The production of hydrogen can be derived from various domestic resources offering near-zero greenhouse gas emissions.
-Once produced, hydrogen generates electrical power in a fuel cell, and can be combusted like methane, but emitting only water vapor and warm air.
+Once produced, hydrogen generates electrical power in a fuel cell, and can also be combusted like natural gas but emitting only water vapor and warm air.
 Revolutionizing both stationary and transportation energy sectors with green hydrogen is not only simple and possible, but earth saving and timely.

 BASIC SUMMARY